apify/apify-docs/docs/crawling_basics/relative_urls.md

 }
 ```

-Cheerio can't resolve the URL automatically, because until you provide the necessary information, it doesn't know where you originally downloaded the HTML from.
+Cheerio can't resolve the URL itself, because until you provide the necessary information, it doesn't know where you originally downloaded the HTML from.
 The browser always knows which page you're on, so it will do the resolving automatically.

 ## [](#next) Next up